 We introduced this program to Houston in 2008, and it has kept thousands of animals with their families.
 Keeping animals in good homes is a priority in building a No Kill community.
 We think it is also a priority in building the working partnership that has long been missing between shelters and the communities we serve.

 A lost job, a death in the family or health issues can all lead to financial hardship.
 Feeding the family pet under these circumstances may be impossible.
 Friends For Life maintains a food bank of donated food, which we provide to pet owners on an interim basis while they are getting back on their feet.

 We know that it happens every day in Houston: A senior will put their Meals on Wheels tray on the ground so that their animal companion can eat.
 That is not a choice anyone should have to make.
 We are proud to supply pet food to be distributed through aniMeals to make sure everybody has their own dinner!

 Unwanted behavior is the most common reason animals are relinquished to shelters.
-Friends For Life provides free one-on-one behavior counseling and training, as well as online resources, handouts and referrals to help families work with their pets and resolve behavioral issues.
+Friends For Life provides behavior counseling, as well as resources, handouts and referrals to help families work with their pets and resolve behavioral issues.